Kong/docs.konghq.com/app/_src/gateway-operator/production/horizontal-autoscaling.md

 {{ site.kgo_product_name }} can deploy data planes that will horizontally autoscale based on user defined criteria.

-If you'd like to configure your data planes based on their average CPU utilization, this is how you can do it.
+This guide shows how to autoscale data planes based on their average CPU utilization.

 ## Before we begin

-In order to perform horizontal autoscaling of data planes, underneath,
+{{ site.kgo_product_name }} uses Kubernetes [`HorizontalPodAutoscaler`][hpa] to perform horizontal autoscaling of data planes.
-{{ site.kgo_product_name }} uses Kubernetes [`HorizontalPodAutoscaler`][hpa].

 {:.note}
 > In order to be able to use `HorizontalPodAutoscaler` in your clusters you'll need to have a [metrics server][metrics_server_github] installed.